-The Australian Government will provide $5.8 million over three years to the University of Canberra for the design, development and implementation of the Early Learning STEM Australia (ELSA) program.
+The Australian Government will provide $5.8 million over three years to the University of Canberra, the successful provider, for the design, development and implementation of the Early Learning STEM Australia (ELSA) Pilot.

 The Australian Government has committed $4 million over four years from 2016–17 to The Smith Family to expand the operation of the Let’s Count early years mathematics program.